For summer camps, what grade do I register my child as?

 Pick-Up

-- To expedite pick-up, parents are provided two vehicle placards with their student’s last name to be placed on the dashboard for pick-up.
+- To expedite pick-up, parents are provided two car sheets with their student’s last name to be placed on the dashboard for pick-up.
 This allows our staff to prepare your student for pick-up when your vehicle approaches the Welcome Point.

 - A staff member escorts your student to the vehicle for curbside pick-up.